umcu/clinlp/docs/source/getting_started.md

 ## Adding components

 The above model is a blank model, which means it does not contain any additional components yet.
-It's essentially an almost empty pipeline.Adding a component is done using:
+It's essentially an almost empty pipeline.
+Adding a component is done using:

 ```python
 nlp.add_pipe('component_name')